“The flower longs with its petals

 Alexander Vvedensky, The Gray Notebook (1932)

-Orchidées is a study of the genus Orchidaceae, developed in collaboration with the scientific department of the Muséum national d'Histoire naturelle Paris, botanical photographer Thomas Balaÿ, light artist Nathalie Junod Ponsard and geneticists Barbara Gravendeel (Naturalis) and Aoife O’Driscoll.
+Orchidées is a study of the genus Orchidaceae, developed for the Muséum national d'Histoire naturelle Paris in collaboration with photographer Thomas Balaÿ, light sculptor Nathalie Junod Ponsard and geneticists Barbara Gravendeel (Naturalis Museum Leiden) and Aoife O’Driscoll.
 The work is dedicated to cellist Kate Ellis.

 The Orchidaceae (commonly known as orchids) form the world’s most diverse family of flowering plant, endemic to almost every geographical terrain found on Earth – from tropical rainforest to arid desert, from marshy boglands to Antarctic tundra.
 Driven by a formal investigation into the extreme genetic mutability of orchid DNA, Orchidées inquires what this extraordinary responsiveness to environmental conditions can teach us about our own survival in a rapidly changing world with its ever-increasingly complex web of ecological crisis.